kujobark/kawtutor/Kaw-Companion-Architecture-Guide.md

 The engine evaluates:

-- the current student evidence,
+- the Current Student Artifact,
 - accumulated instructional understanding,
 - the instructional framework,
 - progression requirements,